cryptomehedi/jass4/README.md

-hi this is jass4 website
+hi this is JASS MAX1 website